Google Rating

 Common types of court judgements

-• Business Judgements: Can be removed if incorrectly recorded or if the dispute has been resolved.
+• Business Judgements: Can be removed if the listing contains incorrect details or if the dispute has been resolved.
+In these circumstances, options may be available to correct the file.

-• Default Judgment: Can be removed if issued in error or if proper notification wasn’t given, or if there’s valid reasoning for non-response.
+• Default Judgement: Occurs when a defence was not filed in time during legal proceedings.
+This can be removed if issued in error or if proper notification wasn’t given, or if there’s valid reasoning for non-response.

-• Monetary Judgment: May be removed if inaccurate, or if the debt has been paid or resolved and we can obtain consent from the plaintiff to set aside judgment
+• Monetary Judgement: May be removed if inaccurate, or if the debt has been paid or resolved and we can obtain consent from the plaintiff to set aside the judgement.
+Where appropriate, parties may negotiate repayment of a reduced amount to finalise the matter.

 Court Judgement Removal Process